 The planning intention of this zone is primarily for the provision of Government, institution or community (GIC) facilities serving the needs of the local population, a wider district or the territory.
-It is also intended to provide land for users directly related to or in support of the work of the Government, organizations providing social services to meet community needs, and other institutional establishments.
-The major existing GIC facilities include Chi Ma Wan Correctional Institution, Chi Sun Correctional Institution, Ma Po Ping Prison, Tong Fuk Centre, Shek Pik Prison, Sha Tsui Correctional Institution, Bui O Public School, Hung Sing Temple at Tong Fuk Miu Wan, electric substations at Cheung Sha and Tong Fuk, and a special school and a holiday camp at Tung Wan.
+It is also intended to provide land for uses directly related to or in support of the work of the Government, organizations providing social services to meet community needs, and other institutional establishments.
+The major existing GIC facilities include Tong Fuk Correctional Institution, Shek Pik Prison, Sha Tsui Correctional Institution, Bui O Public School, Hung Shing Temple at Tong Fuk Miu Wan, electric substations at Cheung Sha and Tong Fuk, and a special school at Tung Wan.
 Other GIC facilities such as police station, fire station and rural schools are included in the broad residential and village type development zones.

-7.4 Other Specified Uses ("OU") : Total Area 0.52 ha
+- 7.4 Other Specified Uses ("OU") : Total Area 1.07 ha - 7.4.1 Sewage Treatment Works